 Miqati, born in Dogon Dawa, in Birnin Gwari LGA of Kaduna State, his wealth of experience in both public and private sectors help him to know what the people want.

-Miqati knows his people very well when he reaffirmed in a blueprint for Kaduna people: “From the gentle Ham, to beautiful Bajju, amiable Atyab, celebral Ikuku, calm Kamantan, friendly Kagoro, great Gwandare, fantastic Fantsuam, active Atakar, gorgeous Gwong, nice Ninzom, intelligent, Moro’a, charming Chawai, accommodating Numana, amiable Amo to the graceful Gbagyi, adorable, indispensable, brave, passionate indefatigable, gregarious, compassionate, kind, knowledgeable Kurama, Koro, Gure, Ikahuga hardworking Hausa, the ubiquitous Fulani and other people from the state are my own.”
+Miqati knows his people very well when he reaffirmed in a blueprint for Kaduna people: “From the gentle Ham, to beautiful Bajju, amiable Atyab, cerebral Ikuku, calm Kamantan, friendly Kagoro, great Gwandare, fantastic Fantsuam, active Atakar, gorgeous Gwong, nice Ninzom, intelligent, Moro’a, charming Chawai, accommodating Numana, amiable Amo to the graceful Gbagyi, adorable, indispensable, brave, passionate indefatigable, gregarious, compassionate, kind, knowledgeable Kurama, Koro, Gure, Ikahuga hardworking Hausa, the ubiquitous Fulani and other people from the state are my own.”

 Miqati, while explaining why he joint the race for the emancipation of Kaduna people, said, “slowly at first, and steadily in growing numbers, from close friends to community leaders and then people’s emissaries, the pressure on me to join the governorship race kept mounting and mounting until I finally succumbed to the call.”

 “However, before then, I kept asking why me?
-Surprisingly the responses were consistent–’you have the energy’, the drive and the intellectual wherewithal to utilise the machinery of State to liberate the people from the crushing burden of poverty and illiteracy,” Miqati said.
+Surprisingly the responses were consistent–’you have the energy’, the drive and the intellectual wherewithal to utilize the machinery of State to liberate the people from the crushing burden of poverty and illiteracy,” Miqati said.

 He said the desire to serve Kaduna people started 15 years ago with a call by elders of his community to come back home and contest for the chairmanship of their local government.